redsquirrel/jargon/articles/btc-tx-streaming.md

 [snippet: btc_transaction_firehose.rb:1,5]

-Here, I'm just requiring the different gems and libraries I needed to make this work. `bitcoin` and `eventmachine` are both gems, while `resolv` and `set` are in Ruby's standard library.
+Here, I'm just requiring the different gems and libraries I needed to make this work. `bitcoin` and `eventmachine` are both gems, while `resolv` and `set` come from Ruby's standard library.

 [snippet: btc_transaction_firehose.rb:66]

 Skipping past `BitcoinTransactionReader` and `BitcoinTransactionDatabase` for a moment, I've defined the `MY_USER_AGENT_STRING` constant.
 Actually, you'll need to define it before this code will work.
 Replace `put_something_here` with a String that is uniquely yours.
 This will give the Bitcoin nodes you connect to a little information about who is connecting to them.
-We'll use this constant up in `BitcoinTransactionReader`.
+As you'll see, we'll use this constant up in `BitcoinTransactionReader`.

 [snippet: btc_transaction_firehose.rb:68,70]

 In order to stream transactions, we'll need to connect to the Bitcoin network.
-The standard way of making an intial connection is to select a random node out of a set of known addresses, and then grab a bunch of addresses from that node.
+The standard way of making an initial connection is to select a random node out of a set of known addresses, and then grab a bunch of addresses from that node.
 We use the [bitcoin-ruby](https://github.com/lian/bitcoin-ruby) gem to get a random address from its `:dns_seeds`.

 I don't actually understand DNS well enough to explain what's going on here: `Resolv::DNS.new.getresources(seed, Resolv::DNS::Resource::IN::A)`.
 If anyone wants to explain it via the [gist](https://gist.github.com/redsquirrel/bce4ffbf0c677ac78fa7) comments, feel free!
 Ultimately, we end up with around 8-14 IP addresses, all of which represent nodes in the Bitcoin network.
 (Note: some of the `:dns_seeds` are unresponsive, so you'll need to kill your program and try again when you get them.)